zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Multi-queue for NICs.md

 # Multi-queue for NICs {#concept_xwg_mjw_ydb .concept}

 A single CPU is not sufficient for handling network interruptions.
 Therefore, you should route NIC interruptions in the ECS instances to different CPUs.
-In the network PPS and bandwidth tests, a solution that uses two queues instead of one queue can enhance the performance by 50% to 100%.
-A solution that uses four queues can bring a significant increase in the performance.
+Results of network PPS and bandwidth tests show that a solution that uses two queues instead of one queue can enhance network performance by 50% to 100%.
+A solution that uses four queues can bring further significant increases in network performance.

 ## ECS instance types supporting multi-queue {#section_bgd_bkw_ydb .section}

-See [Instance type families](intl.en-US/Product Introduction/Instance type families.md#) to find instance types supporting multi-queue and the number of queues that are supported.
+See [Instance type families](reseller.en-US/Product Introduction/Instance type families.md#) to find instance types supporting multi-queue and the number of queues that are supported.

 ## Images supporting multi-queue {#section_cgd_bkw_ydb .section}